lgrcia/spotter/readme.md

   </p>
 </p>

+*spotter* is a Python package to produce time-series forward models of stars.
+It uses the [HEALPix](https://healpix.sourceforge.io/) subdivision scheme and is powered by the high-performance machine learning package [JAX](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html), enabling its use on GPUs.

-*spotter* is a Python package to estimate transmission spectra stellar contamination from stellar rotational light curves.
+In its beta version, *spotter* is mainly developed to estimate transmission spectra stellar contamination from stellar rotational light curves.

 ## Installation